 APA PsycBooks (American Psychological Association) and other classic books of landmark historical impact in psychology dating from the 1600s, along with authored entries from the APA/Oxford University Press Encyclopedia of Psychology.

-Access files from the former British Prime Minister, Harold Macmillan's Private Office.
+Adam Matthew Digital provide access to files from the former British Prime Minister, Harold Macmillan's Private Office.
 Included are records of meetings, key policies, correspondence and memoranda to and from government advisors, files on Ministers, etc.

 Includes a comprehensive survey of current publications in the fields of visual and applied arts.
 Subjects: Art history, Architecture and architectural history, Crafts, ceramics, glass and jewellery, Decorative art and antiques, Fashion, textiles and dress, Furniture and interior design, Industrial design, Modern and contemporary art, Museums and conservation, Photography.
 Coverage: 1973 to Current.